 However, even if it were deemed a commercial activity, it could still be argued to be permissible as an activity done in the exercise of the municipality's powers and functions as property owner.
-Similarly, Section 164 could be interpreted as permitting commercial activity, as long as it is not its powers and functions or outside South Africa.
+Similarly, Section 164 could be interpreted as permitting commercial activity, just not in matters outside its powers and functions or outside South Africa.